-- long term contracts being regularly reviewed and compared against other providers, in order to achieve the best price without compromising quality; - reviewing the audit provision with a full tender process which resulted in a better and more robust service being secured; - using economies of scale available as a Multi-Academy Trust with purchases of print, broadband and IT equipment, for example; - undertaking a review of external services we are currently purchasing to look at opportunities to secure better, more cost effective provision e.g. payroll and contract management.
+• long term contracts being regularly reviewed and compared against other providers, in order to achieve the best price without compromising quality;

+• reviewing the audit provision with a full tender process every 5 years - the last tender was undertaken in 2019 which resulted in a better and more robust service being secured;

+• using economies of scale available as a Multi-Academy Trust with purchases of print, broadband and IT equipment, for example;

+• undertaking a review of external services we are currently purchasing to look at opportunities to secure better, more cost effective provision e.g. payroll and contract management.